 Cooking with Port Wine

-Cooking with wine, and especially cooking with port, is a great way to add rich, fruity flavours to your meals.
-With port, you want to use it for sauces in savoury and sweet dishes.
+Cooking with wine, and especially cooking with Port, is a great way to add rich, fruity flavours to your meals.
+With Port, you want to use it for sauces in savoury and sweet dishes.
 You can make rich, gooey chocolate sauces to serve with cake.

-If you want to make a delicious red wine reduction to serve with rich dishes such as venison or a nut roast, port makes an excellent alternative.
+If you want to make a delicious red wine reduction to serve with rich dishes such as venison or a nut roast, Port makes an excellent alternative.
 The higher sugar content of port means it reduces into a thicker consistency than red wine.
 It’s a great way to bring depth and sweetness to meals.
 For cooking, Ruby or Reserve Port is your best choice.

 We’ve looked through our list to find the ones we think you’d enjoy most.
 Here are our top three choices of the best port wine:

 This is a Reserve Port with strong flavours of figs, fruitcake, and prunes.
-It’s ideal for cooking with, or to sip at the end of a meal, or with cheese.
+It’s ideal for cooking with or to sip at the end of a meal, or with cheese.

 This organic Vintage Port from an outstanding year is rich, flavourful, and deep.
 The intense flavours of black fruits, ginger biscuits, cloves, dark chocolates, and nutmeg make this the perfect digestif.
 Delicious now, but will keep for many years.

 Longer ageing in wood makes this port lighter than the two above, but it has soft, jammy flavours and a savoury note.
-It’s a full-bodied, but very approachable port.
+It’s a full-bodied, but a very approachable port.
 It ages beautifully and makes for the perfect pairing with nuts.

 This port has been wood-matured for an average of five years in the traditional 550 litre ‘pipes’.
 Great depth of rich, black fruit with liquorice and spice too.
 You can a lot of wine for your money here.
 Live like a king and enjoy a glass with a chunk of organic cheese and nuts.